+XVI.
 Student Housing

-UMMS does not have on-campus housing; however, there is a 'Housing Board' accessible from the GSBS website: http://www.umassmed.edu/gsbs/studentsfaculty/housing.aspx.
+UMMS does not have on-campus housing; however, there is a 'Housing Board' accessible on the GSBS website.
 There are also bulletin boards in the hallway by the student lounge that have housing listings as well as other opportunities posted.